-- Board Examinations: COMLEX Level 2 Cognitive Exam (2-CE) is a one- day exam.
-Students are not to schedule any board exam (COMLEX or USMLE) on COMAT clinical subject exam dates, or on the first day of a rotation. - TouroCOM Clinical Skills Assessment, CSA (one day) - OMM Lab Technique review - Residency interviews.
-NOTE: Some hospitals may not permit any missed days during a Sub-Internship, including but not limited to residency interviews. - Make up COMAT Exam/SP COMAT - Student illness or injury.
+- Board Examinations: COMLEX Level 2 Cognitive Exam (2 CE) or USMLE. - Students are not to schedule any board exams (COMLEX or USMLE) on COMAT clinical subject exam dates, or on the first day of a rotation. - TouroCOM Clinical Skills Assessment (CSA) (one day) is scheduled by the COM.
+The Clinical Education department will email the clinical site to notify of the CSA exam dates.
+It is the student's responsibility to confirm, in advance, this approved academic absence with the site. - OMM Lab Technique review. - Residency interviews.
+Some hospitals may not permit any missed days during a Sub-Internship, including but not limited to residency interviews. - Make up COMAT Exam - Student illness or injury.
 In the case of an injury or illness, a physician's note (and/or evidence documenting such an absence) is required.
 The College reserves the right to ask for additional supporting documentation in support of the physician's note.
-(Please see additional explanation in Student Handbook) - Family emergency, or death in the family: In the case where a student has a family emergency supporting documentation from a physician or outside source is required. - If the absence exceeds a single day, the student should send an email to the clinical site's coordinator, TouroCOM DME (where applicable), and preceptor with cc to the TouroCOM Director of Clinical Education and respective TouroCOM Clinical Coordinator. - Students are excused from rotations to sit for the following TouroCOM pre-scheduled events: regularly scheduled COMAT exam or SP COMAT exam, Post-COMAT Board Reviews, and TouroCOM OMM Lab Technique Reviews, and Clinical Skills Assessment.
-TouroCOM clinical affiliate sites receive the third-year academic calendar prior to July 1st. - Excessive absence or lateness or failure to communicate with the site in advance may be reported via the Professionalism Report form.
-See Professionalism Standards, https://tourocom.touro.edu/students/ - \Three missed days per any four-week block will prompt consideration for a failing rotation grade, "U".
+(Please see additional explanation in Student Handbook). - Family emergency, or death in the family: In the case where a student has a family emergency supporting documentation from a physician or outside source is required. - Advanced notification requires appropriate email from the student to the clinical site's coordinator, TouroCOM DME (where applicable), and preceptor with cc to the TouroCOM

+Director of Clinical Education and respective TouroCOM Clinical Coordinator to advise the reason for anticipated absence.

+- Students are excused from rotations to attend the following TouroCOM pre-scheduled events: regularly scheduled in-person COMAT exam, Academic Mondays (OMM Lab Technique Reviews, virtual or in-person, and Board Review Sessions) Remote Site Visits, and Clinical Skills Assessment (CSA).
+Time excused for the Remote Site Visits is only for the duration of these meetings and students are expected to be on rotation before and/or after these meetings as scheduled.
+TouroCOM clinical affiliate sites receive the third-year academic calendar prior to the beginning of the third year.
+Students are not excused from their rotation the day before the COMAT exam.
+COMAT exams do not have a 'dedicated study day'. - Failure to communicate with the site in advance may be reported via the Professionalism Report form.
+See Professionalism Standards, - Three missed days per any rotation will prompt consideration for a failing rotation grade, "U".
 The student may be required to repeat all or part of the rotation.
-Refer to the Student Handbook AY22-23.
+Refer to the Student Handbook